Indigenous-led grant to support local Nations and Indigenous organizations

 • Be proactive and responsive.

-Granting priority is given to the following applications (in this order):
+Granting priority was given to the following applications (in this order):

 1. Nations